10 Creative Ways to Save $100 – Just a few ideas that you may not have considered.

 Tear wipes, tissues and paper towels in half (or use cloth rags and skip buying them at all).
 Use half as much shampoo, toothpaste and body wash, and your products will last twice as long.

-One last tip, just for fun.
+Okay, so I may have included 11 tips in my top 10, but I have to add this one last tip, just for fun.
 Rather than saving your coins in a jar, why not save your $1 bills?
 Every time you receive change from a purchase, place the one dollar bills into a separate part of your wallet.
 At the end of the day add the dollar bills to a container at home.
 You will be surprised how quickly you can save $100!

 What creative money saving ideas do you use?
 Leave a comment.